AMReX-Combustion/PeleLM/README.rst

 Development model
 -----------------

-To add a new feature to PeleLM (or the other subregpositories), the procedure is:
+To add a new feature to PeleLM (or the other subrepositories), the procedure is:

 1. Create a branch for the new feature (locally, within the appropriate submodule folder) ::